'Minibrains' In A Dish Shed A Little Light On Autism And Epilepsy

 "One can really understand both a process of normal human brain development, which we frankly don't understand very well, [and] also what goes wrong in the brain of patients affected by diseases," says Paola Arlotta, a professor of stem cell and regenerative biology at Harvard who was not involved in the cell migration study.
 Arlotta is an author of a second paper in Nature about creating a wide variety of brain cells in brain organoids.

 Pasca's team began experimenting with organoids in an effort to learn more about brain disorders that begin long before birth.
 Animal brains are of limited use in this regard because they don't develop the way human brains do.
-And traditional brain cell cultures, which grow as a two-dimensional layer in a dish, don't develop the sort of networks and connections that are thought to go awry in disorders like autism, epilepsy, and schizophrenia.
+And traditional brain cell cultures, which grow as a two-dimensional layer in a dish, don't develop the sort of networks and connections that are thought to go awry in disorders like autism, epilepsy and schizophrenia.

 "So the question was really, can we capture in a dish more of these elaborate processes that are underlying brain development and brain function," Pasca says.